-- 1. Make Winter Recess a permanent addition to the University Calendar and expand its reach to as many staff members as possible, including those at the Wexner Medical Center (Appendix C) - Add "Mental health / Wellbeing" to the language in the Definitions section and the Sick Time Usage Parameters for events other than birth and adoption of the Paid Time Off Policy, 6.27 (Appendix D) - Budget a larger aggregate merit pool this year (4-5%) to stay competitive given the state of the labor market, inflation, and desire to target appropriate compensation quartiles with the launch of Career Roadmap - 3.1.
-Create a minimum amount that every employee shall receive to account for inflation - 3.2.
-The remainder of the pool shall be used for merit

-4. Promote and encourage flexible work arrangements to the maximum extent possible
+- 1. Make Winter Recess a permanent addition to the University Calendar and expand its reach to as many staff members as possible, including those at the Wexner Medical Center (Appendix C) - Add "Mental health / Wellbeing" to the language in the Definitions section and the Sick Time Usage Parameters for events other than birth and adoption of the Paid Time Off Policy, 6.27 (Appendix D) - Budget a larger aggregate merit pool this year (4-5%) to stay competitive given the state of the labor market, inflation, and desire to target appropriate compensation quartiles with Career Roadmap Create a minimum amount that every employee shall receive to account for inflation - 3.2.
+The remainder of the pool shall be used for merit - 4.
+Promote and encourage flexible work arrangements to the maximum extent possible